-Traveling with a special needs child – or any child, for that matter -needn’t be a stressful event.
-In fact, it can be a great experience, offering lessons and fond memories for all.
-The keys are to prepare everyone in advance, include a few fun and familiar items and activities, and above all remember that it takes time and patience to learn how to manage change.
+Traveling can be a great experience, offering lessons and fond memories for all.
+The key is to prepare everyone in advance, pack a few fun and familiar items, and remember that it takes time and patience to learn how to manage change.